kubevirt/hyperconverged-cluster-operator/docs/enhancements/crypto-api.md

 ## Open Questions
 1. In plain kubernetes HCO deployment, will we use the default intermediate profile for all HCO managed components, or give the option for the administrator to set it on the HCO CR, which will propagate to all components?
    1. The TLS Security Profile configuration feature will be available only on OCP/OKD platforms.
-   2. We can decide to expose the API to let the user optionally fine-tune/override the configuration for all the Hyperconverged Kubevirt having HCO reading the Openshift API server one as its default only if the user didn't express custom values.
+   2. We can decide to expose the API to let the user optionally fine-tune/override the configuration for all the Hyperconverged Kubevirt having HCO reading the OpenShift API server one as its default only if the user didn't express custom values.
 This will work also on plain k8s.

-2. [Openshift API design](https://github.com/openshift/enhancements/blob/master/enhancements/kube-apiserver/tls-config.md) explicitly mentions API servers, but it never mentions admission webhooks that are also TLS protected.
+2. [OpenShift API design](https://github.com/openshift/enhancements/blob/master/enhancements/kube-apiserver/tls-config.md) explicitly mentions API servers, but it never mentions admission webhooks that are also TLS protected.
 Is there any technical reason for us to ignore the admission webhooks?

 ## Implementation hints